Wildfires rampage in Greek forests, cut large island in half

 Massive fires also have been burning across Siberia in northern Russia for weeks, forcing the evacuation Saturday of a dozen villages.
 In all, wildfires have burned nearly 15 million acres this year in Russia.

-In the United States, hot, bone-dry, gusty weather has also fueled devastating wildfires in California.
+In the U.S., hot, bone-dry, gusty weather has also fueled devastating wildfires in California.

-Becatoros reported from Argostoli, Greece and Varaklas from Thrakomacedones, Greece.
-Zeynep Bilginsoy contributed from Istanbul and Petros Caradjias from Arkitsa, Greece.